 The HMPC replaced the Committee for Proprietary Medicinal Products' Working Party on Herbal Medicinal Products in September 2004.

-It was established in September 2004, replacing the Committee for Proprietary Medicinal Products' Working Party on Herbal Medicinal Products, in accordance with Regulation (EC) No 726/2004 and Directive 2004/24/EC, which introduced a simplified registration procedure for traditional herbal medicines in European Union (EU) Member States.
+The Committee was established in accordance with Regulation (EC) No 726/2004 and the Herbal Directive, which introduced a simplified registration procedure for traditional herbal medicinal products in EU Member States.

-The members of the HMPC are scientific experts in the field of herbal medicines.
+The HMPC is composed of scientific experts in the field of herbal medicines.

 How useful is this page?

 Average rating:Based on 6 ratings

 European Medicines Agency